lnxpy/Pyshred/README.md

 welcome to Pyshred program!<br>
 <br>
 hi guys!<br>
-this is Pyshred.. a program that allow you to chop your image with some formulas Pyshred needs Black White image for converting to text files.. so you can use coloric pictures or b,w pictures! for this program you should install Opencv with :
+this is Pyshred.. a program that allow you to chop your image with some formulas.<br>
+Pyshred needs Black White image for converting to text files.. so you can use coloric pictures or b,w pictures! for this program you should install Opencv with :